Kenneth-Edwards/Mission_To_Mars_Web_Scraping_Challenge/README.md

 # Web Scraping Challenge - Mission to Mars

-In this assignment, we will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single index.html page.
+In this project, we will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single index.html page.

 # Step 1 - Scraping